 Employer and industry links

-Students have the opportunity to gain part-time employment while attending college, through links to industry.
+You will have the opportunity to gain part-time employment while attending college through our links to industry.

 After successfully completing this course, 60% of students move onto higher education with the remaining 40% gaining employment within the industry.